numpy/numpy/doc/source/f2py/getting-started.rst

   Though the demonstrated way of wrapping Fortran routines to Python is very straightforward, it has several drawbacks (see the comments above).
-These drawbacks are due to the fact that there is no way that F2PY can determine what is the acctual intention of one or the other argument, is it input or output argument, or both, or something else.
+These drawbacks are due to the fact that there is no way that F2PY can determine what is the actual intention of one or the other argument, is it input or output argument, or both, or something else.
 So, F2PY conservatively assumes that all arguments are input arguments by default.